Blow-up and sharp lifespan estimates to the weakly coupled system of structurally damped wave equations with critical nonlinearities: Sharp lifespan estimates

-Notice that the function $\Psi(s)$ does not coincide with the function $\psi(s)$ mentioned in the upper bound.
-We need one more step to attain the sharp estimate.
-From \eqref{eq10sec4.2}, \eqref{eq11sec4.2} and the property of the function $\Psi^{-1}(s)$, we can choose a constant $\varepsilon_0$ small enough such that for all $\varepsilon\in (0,\varepsilon_0]$, $T_{\varepsilon}\geq R_1$, where $R_1$ is a sufficiently large constant depending on $n,p^*,q^*,\mu_1,\mu_2$ and will be determined later.
-Now we need to choose a ``better'' one of the function $\ell(t)$ as follows:
+At the final step, notice that the function $\Psi(s)$ in \eqref{Psi_function} does not coincide with the function $\psi(s)$ in \eqref{eq2sec4}.
+For this reason, we need one more step to verify the sharp estimates.
+To get started, we choose a ``modified'' version of the function $\gamma(t)$, defined in \eqref{con5thr2.1} as follows:

 We will prove that we can choose $R_1$ large enough such that for $t\geq R_1$, the above function satisfies

 and